finbourne/lusid-python-tools/README.md

 ## Contributing

-We welcome community participation in our tools.
-For information on contributing see our article [here](https://github.com/finbourne/lusid-python-tools/tree/master/docs).

-## Reporting Issues
-If you encounter any issues please report these on the Github [issues page](https://github.com/finbourne/lusid-python-tools/issues).
+We welcome contributions from our community.
+See our [contributing guide](docs/CONTRIBUTING.md) for information on how to contribute to and report issues with the Python tools for LUSID repository.

 ## Upgrading